dominiksalvet/asus-fan-control/readme.md

 >
 > Compatibility notes:
 >
-> * Devices with AMD processors do not work with AFC
+> * Devices with AMD processors do not work with AFC.
-> * Devices with the 7th gen Intel processors work well
+> * Devices with the 7th gen Intel processors work well.
-> * Other devices may vary
+> * Other devices may vary.

 ## Table of Contents